 The Port Moody Penguin Plunge at Rocky Point Park is one of Vancouver’s various polar bear swims that take place on January 1st to celebrate the New Year.

 Other similar Lower Mainland events happen at English Bay, North Vancouver’s Deep Cove and Delta’s Boundary Bay.
-There is also a New Year’s Day swim in Fort Langley most years, and in 2020 White Rock celebrates its event’s 50th year.
+There is also a New Year’s Day swim in Fort Langley most years, and the one in White Rock has been running for the past 50 years.
+One or two also happen in the Squamish region.

 For details about all of these crazy New Year’s Day events click Metro Vancouver Polar Bear Swims.
-For information about just the icy dip in Port Moody, see below.
+For information about the icy dip in Port Moody, continue reading.

-Participants in the Port Moody Penguin Plunge are asked to pay $5 per swimmer (or $10 for a family of four) with proceeds benefiting programs at Old Orchard Hall including Play Pals (a parent and baby program), a can-can dance group and seniors badminton.
+Participants in the Port Moody Penguin Plunge are asked to pay $5 per swimmer (or $10 for a family of four).
+Proceeds from the event benefit the community.
+Organizers only accept cash.

 What to Expect

-At the Port Moody Penguin Plunge you can expect a couple of hundred hardy yet crazy swimming participants as well as a thousand or more onlookers and supporters.
+At the Port Moody Penguin Plunge you can expect a couple of hundred hardy yet crazy swimming participants as well as 1,000 or more onlookers and supporters most years.

 People start to arrive on New Year’s Day as early as 11:30 am, which is when registration opens for the event.
 Many participants get dressed up.
-Costumes range from simple Santa hats to wigs, onesie pajamas to full-body superhero suits.
-Many folk wear swimsuits under their clothes until just before swim time at 1:00 pm, although many also just swim in their clothes and costumes.
+Costumes range from simple Santa hats to wigs, onesie pyjamas to full-body superhero suits.
+Many folks wear swimsuits under their clothes until just before swim time at 1:00 pm, although many also just swim in their clothes and costumes.

-During the event there are snacks and hot drinks available for purchase on site.
+During the event there are snacks and hot drinks available for purchase on-site.
 There is also usually music and a bonfire.
+Hopefully this is the case again in 2024.

 Within about 10 minutes of the start of the swim pretty much everyone is back on dry land.
 All are smiling, shivering and trying desperately to warm back up.